chmreid/2022-cloudformation-transclusion-pattern/Readme.md

 of Python code that is deployed into a lambda function, so the amount of code can quickly grow, and maintaining and testing that code can be a mess.

-## Before You Begin: Mustache Delimiters
+## Changing Mustache Delimiters

-First, double braces are extremely overloaded special characters.
-Double braches in CloudFormation templates have different meanings to AWS CloudFormation, AWS Systems Manager, and Mustache.js.
-So before we start, we'll switch out the Mustache delimiter characters.
+Before we begin, it's important to note that double braces `{{ }}` are very overloaded in CloudFormation templates.
+They are used by AWS CloudFormation, AWS Systems Manager, and Mustache.js, so double braces can have a different meaning in different contexts, even within the same document.
+It can also cause confusion about intent.

+Before we start, we will switch out Mustache delimiter characters for something unambiguous.
+We'll use `<%` and `%>`.

-To swap out the double braces `{{` and `}}` with different symbols, we'll use `<%` and `%>`, put the following at the beginning of the CloudFormation YAML Mustache template:
+To swap out the double braces `{{` and `}}` with `<%` and `%>`,
+put the following at the beginning of the CloudFormation YAML Mustache template:

 ```
 {{=<% %>=}}
 ```

-That can technically go anywhere, but we put it at the very top of the file so there's no mistaking whether something is a Mustache variable or a Systems Manager variable.
+We put it at the very top of the file so there's no mistake - double braces will never refer to Mustache.js variables in this YAML file.

 ## YAML Example